Southern Downs - East

 Southern Downs - East ranks among the oldest 10% of areas nationwide

-Southern Downs - East has a median age of 51, which is higher than the Rest of Qld figure of 41 and Australia's figure of 38 years.
-Compared to the Rest of Qld average, the cohort aged 65-74 is notably over-represented at 17.4% locally, while those aged 25-34 are under-represented at 7.2%.
-This concentration in the 65-74 age group is well above the national figure of 9.4%.
-Between 2021 and present, the population aged 75 to 84 has grown from 7.2% to 8.5%, and the cohort aged 55 to 64 increased from 17.6% to 18.8%.
-Conversely, the age group of 5 to 14 has declined from 11.4% to 9.8%, and those aged 45 to 54 have dropped from 14.3% to 13.1%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Southern Downs - East's age structure.
-The cohort aged 85+ is projected to increase markedly, expanding by 85 people (70%) from 122 to 208.
-Senior residents aged 65 and above will drive 67% of population growth, underscoring demographic aging trends.
-In contrast, population declines are projected for the cohorts aged 55-64 and 35-44.
+Southern Downs - East has a median age of 51, which is higher than the Rest of Qld figure of 41 and Australia's median age of 38.
+The 65-74 age cohort makes up 17.4% of the local population, notably higher than the Rest of Qld average but well above the national average of 9.4%.
+Meanwhile, the 25-34 age group is under-represented at 7.2%.
+Between 2021 and present, the 75 to 84 age group has grown from 7.2% to 8.5%, while the 55 to 64 cohort increased from 17.6% to 18.8%.
+Conversely, the 5 to 14 age group has declined from 11.4% to 9.8%, and the 45 to 54 group dropped from 14.3% to 13.1%.
+Looking ahead to 2041, demographic projections show significant shifts in Southern Downs - East's age structure.
+The 85+ age cohort is projected to increase by 85 people (69%), from 122 to 208.
+Senior residents aged 65 and above will drive 67% of population growth, indicating demographic aging trends.
+Conversely, population declines are projected for the 55 to 64 and 35 to 44 age cohorts.

 Frequently Asked Questions - Age